 - Are there signs of dampness and general decay?

 - Does your phone work?
 Nearly half of 18 to 35 year-olds rank mobile phone signal as a consideration factor when buying a property.

-- If you are viewing a flat, what is the service charge and common areas like?
+- If you are viewing a flat, check the service charges and common areas.